belligerentbeagle/QuietQuant-public/README.md

 | Term | Description |
 | DTE | Days to Expiry |

 # Improvements and Optimizations:
 - [X] Handled missing financial data case
 - [X] Fail safe: Fetch financial data from 2 sources - Tiingo and Yahoo Finance to compare 3FS discrepency.
 (5% tolerance)
 - [X] Automate finding of discount rate as well.
 - [X] Add current stock price comparison
 - [X] Error handling -> if data not available.
 Write error message as well.
-- [ ] Concurrent fetching of data
+- [X] State Management, saving time from making API calls repeatedly. ~60% speedup on load times.
 - [X] Scrape Options data from online source
 - [X] Add and apply Technical Analysis module
-- [ ] Implement Kelly-Criterion for portfolio optimization
+- [X] Implement Kelly-Criterion for portfolio optimization
-- [ ] Average growth rates for 3-tier growth rate estimation
+- [X] User authentication
 - [X] AI sentiment analysis for growth rate estimation
+- [X] Pull Options Chain from IBKR API
+- [ ] Sort, Rank and calculate Kelly and no. of contracts to trade on Options Chain from IBKR API
 - [ ] Execute trades through IBKR API
 - [ ] How often does the intrinsic value change?
 How often should we re-calculate it? -> Can store the intrinsic value in a database and update it every 3 months.
-- [X] User authentication
+- [ ] Concurrent fetching of data
+- [ ] Average growth rates for 3-tier growth rate estimation
 - [ ] Google Authenticaiton
 - [ ] Score system for top options to trade
 - [ ] Efficient finding of household name stocks against list of undervalued stocks.
 - [ ] Bot checks all possible before deciding which ones to go for based on available portfolio. and best options ranked out of all those, considering buying power use.
 - [ ] Bot make sure its not bank

+# Requested features (Active Log to be changed and cleared)
+- [ ] Use yahoofinance for additional FS data to obtain an average, more accurate intrinsic value.
+- [ ] Add 2 points for household name
+- [ ] Cashflow to use TTM

 # Change log:
+7 Jul:
+1. Enable single ticker lookup with FinancialModellingPrep.
+Was previously using AlphaVantage.
+1. Option to disable technical analysis checks.
+1. Range selection of top X to top Y stocks.

+5 Jul:
+1. Implemented Back up discount rate provider should financetoolkit fail.

+3 Jul:
+1. Fixed bugs in individual intrinsic value calculation
+1. Used paid API key!
+1. Default Kelly's loss amount to 2.5%.

+30 Jun:
+1. Ensure varying currencies used in FS reporting is accounted for in calculating Intrinsic Value.

-19 Jun:
+23 Jun:
-1. Google Authentication
+1. State Management, saving time from making API calls repeatedly. ~60% speedup on load times.
+1. Implemented Kelly Criterion for user.
+1. General UI improvements, making sliders into number inputs instead.

 18 Jun:
 1. Improve Kelly Criterion calculation by agreeing on a standard way to decide how to determine "loss" amount.